 A location manager is responsible for researching, identifying and organising access to sites for film shoots.
 It's a demanding role, where you'll need to manage both cast and crew to ensure your stints on location are completed within the time and budget constraints.

 Location managers are organised, good problem solvers and work well under high levels of pressure.

 While you won't need a degree in a particular subject, those related to media or production will give you an advantage.
 You may also look into completing a course accredited by the industry's skills body, ScreenSkills.

 Discover what you'll need to do to become a location manager.

 It's the job of a sound technician to operate the equipment needed to record, mix and enhance the audio of a film.
 In this role you could either be working on set, liaising with producers to meet their sound requirements and monitoring the recording process, or in post-production where you'll integrate audio with visual content and create and alter sound effects.

 Many film productions require a team of sound technicians in order to run smoothly, so you'll have to be an excellent communicator and good team player.
 You'll also need patience to work with the meticulous attention to detail and timings the role requires.

 You don't need a degree to become a sound technician in film.
 However, as you'll need an in-depth understanding of the technicalities, equipment and practices the role encompasses, studying for a relevant HND or degree would be to your advantage.

-Discover the full range of responsibilities a sound technicians has.
+Discover the full range of responsibilities a sound technician has.

 As a programme researcher on a film, you'll provide support to the producers, director and writers by carrying out factual and picture research to ensure what's being shown in the film is accurate.